vippsas/vipps-developers/contact.md

 ## Can I call you?

-No, we do not have a phone number for Integration, and we do not have the capacity to help 1:1 on phone, sorry.
+Nope.
+We do not have a phone number for Integration, and we do not have the capacity to help 1:1 on phone, sorry.
 Most cases involve information that needs to be in written form, such as ids, API requests/responses, etc. We do sometimes set up Slack channels for customers, so you can request that if you expect to be contacting us a lot.

+## Can we have a meeting?

+Nope.
+Can I call you?](#can-i-call-you)

 ## Keep your colleagues up to date